Introduction

 - Home Warranty: While optional, offering a home warranty to buyers can enhance the property's appeal, costing approximately $300 to $600.

-By understanding what does a seller pay at closing, sellers can effectively plan and avoid unexpected costs at the end, ensuring a smoother transaction process.
+By understanding these costs, sellers can effectively plan and avoid surprises, ensuring a smoother transaction process.

 Understand Responsibilities: Who Pays Closing Costs and Variations

-In property dealings, vendors typically bear a significant portion of what does a seller pay at closing, though specifics can vary widely based on regional practices and negotiation outcomes.
+In property dealings, vendors typically bear a significant portion of closing costs, though specifics can vary widely based on regional practices and negotiation outcomes.
 Generally, sellers are accountable for:

-- Real Estate Agent Commissions: These fees usually range from 3% to 6% of the home's sale price and are often negotiable, allowing sellers to potentially lower their overall costs.
+- Agent Commissions: These fees usually range from 3% to 6% of the home's sale price and are often negotiable, allowing sellers to potentially lower their overall costs.

 - Title Insurance: This protects the buyer from any title issues and generally amounts to about 0.5% of the sale price.